Barbaridactylus: Paleoecology

 Locality and stratigraphy of the discovery site of Barbaridactylus.

 Barbaridactylus was discovered in upper Maastrichtian phosphates located in the Ouled Abdoun Basin of Northern Morocco.
-This geological formation does not belong to a formation.
+These deposits do not belong to a formation.
 It is divided into couches, with Barbaridactylus being discovered in Couche III.
 This layer dates back to the latest Maastrichtian, about 1 million years before the extinction event at the end of the Cretaceous.
 Couche III represents the most diverse marine ecosystem known from the time.

 A large variety of marine life is known from the region, including sharks and bony fish, in addition to turtles, plesiosaurs and mosasaurs.
 A few rare, fragmentary dinosaur fossils are known, including an abelisaur and a sauropod.
-Other pterosaurs in the formation were originally only represented by the azhdarchid Phosphatodraco mauritanicus.
+It was originally assumed that the azhdarchid Phosphatodraco mauritanicus was the only pterosaur present at the locality.
 However, in addition to Barbaridactylus, more recent studies have revealed at least five more pterosaur species from this location, including Alcione, Simurghia and Tethydraco.